xealits/TopTaus/Readme.txt

 TODO:
+- tbh integration in TauDileptonTableBuilder
+- Fix multiplicity plots for lead/sublead/subsublead jets
 - Data/MC scale factors for resolution, in eta bins (values are already updated in UncertaintyCalculator)

-- Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function)
+- Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function) (almost done: it just needs to be applied to the CutflowAnalyzer)

 - move path of plots output directory to command line or cfg file.